akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/implement_crud.md

 If all tests are passed then the *actionService* is used to execute the *enable-web-flag* or *disable-web-flag* actions that you already know.
 These, in turn, execute the *set-web-flag* action with the *active* parameter set to *true* or *false*.

-This way the logic, that we implemented in *SetWebFlag.java* will send the JSON message with the *"action": "update"* or *"action":"delete"* content.
+This way the logic, that we implemented in *SetWebFlag.java* will send the JSON message with the *"action": "update"* or *"action":"delete"* content to ActiveMQ.

 [Back to the previous chapter](prepare_crud.md)<br>